Isan: Culture

 Despite the influence of tradition, in 2013, according to UNICEF, 191.5 births out of every 1,000 births in Isan were to adolescents aged 15–19.
 This is four times higher than the 2018 global average of 44 births per 1,000 according to the World Health Organization (WHO).
 In September 2019, the Ministry of Social Development and Human Security set a target to reduce the number of unintended teenage pregnancies countrywide to 25 births per 1,000 by 2026.

-Isan women rarely have boyfriends until they meet the man whom they will eventually marry, and tradition requires that the betrothal is then announced.
+Isan women rarely have boyfriends until they meet the man they will marry, and tradition requires that the betrothal is then announced.
 Younger fiancées will be chaperoned, usually by a female friend, brother, or sister while in the company of their future husband.
 The wedding ceremony usually takes place in the bride's home and is normally officiated by one or several monks or a respected village elder who has been a monk.
 Young couples are increasingly registering their marriages at the city hall, which they can do if they are over 17.
 The extended family system is still very much the traditional social structure in Isan, with newlywed couples often living with in-laws or building a home on the family compound or farmland.

-It is not unusual, however, for many women to remain single until much later.
-Tradition demands that the youngest or only daughter continues to live at home to take care of her parents.
-They are then only free to marry when both parents are deceased.
+But it is not unusual for many women to remain single until much later.
+Tradition demands that the youngest or only daughter continue to live at home to take care of her parents.
+She is free to marry only when both parents are deceased.
 There is also the tradition that a woman should "marry up" in status.
-If the woman is tied to an occupation in a rural area as a farm or business owner, teacher, or similar profession, finding a suitable husband who is prepared to relocate is often not easy.
+If a woman is tied to an occupation in a rural area as a farm or business owner, teacher, or similar profession, finding a suitable husband who is prepared to relocate is often not easy.

 Water buffalo are a regular feature, even in the suburbs, being walked to and from the fields at dawn and dusk.
 Although rarely used nowadays for working the land, they are considered an important status symbol.
 The current value (2010) of one head of buffalo is about 20,000 baht (2010: US$620).

-The cultural separation from central Thailand, combined with the region's poverty and the typically dark skin of its people, has encouraged a considerable amount of discrimination against the multi-ethnic people of Isan from non-ethnic Thais of Chinese descent.
-Even though many Isan people now work in the cities rather than in the fields, many hold lower-status jobs such as construction workers, stall vendors, and tuk-tuk taxi drivers, and discriminatory attitudes have been known to persist with many Thai-Chinese inhabitants.
+The cultural separation from central Thailand, combined with the region's poverty and its people's typically dark skin, have led to considerable discrimination against the people of Isan by non-ethnic Thais of Chinese descent.
+Even though many Isan people now work in the cities rather than in the fields, many hold lower-status jobs such as construction workers, stall vendors, and tuk-tuk taxi drivers, and discriminatory attitudes have been known to persist among the Thai-Chinese.
 Nevertheless, Isan food and music have both been enthusiastically adopted and adapted to the tastes of the rest of the country.